Jerry Voorhis: Later life

 As the Nixon presidency slowly collapsed, Voorhis spoke out more frequently.
 In 1972, he said, "Sour grapes to criticize the man who beat me, but I just wouldn't be human if I said I liked spending the second half of my life as 'the man who Nixon beat'".
-After Nixon resigned as President, Voorhis noted, "Here is the philosophy of doing-anything-to-win receiving its just and proper reward."
+After Nixon resigned as president, Voorhis noted, "Here is the philosophy of doing-anything-to-win receiving its just and proper reward."
 Voorhis, believing he had been labeled a subversive by Nixon, "took some satisfaction" in stating that Nixon himself had been the subversive, seeking, according to Voorhis, to impose "a virtual dictatorship" on the country.

 In 1972, Voorhis and his wife entered a retirement home in Claremont.
 Nonetheless, he continued to work on a number of committees and advisory boards.
 His activities ranged from the California Commission on Aging (appointed by Governor Jerry Brown) to working as a teacher's aide to Tom Hayden's Campaign for Economic Democracy.

+Death and legacy

 Voorhis died at the retirement home from emphysema on September 11, 1984.
 In addition to his widow, he left two sons and a daughter.
 Fellow Nixon opponent and former California governor Pat Brown eulogized him, saying, "He was a great man.
 Not many like him these days."
 Voorhis is buried in Mountain View Cemetery in Altadena, California.
 His papers are held by The Claremont Colleges Library Special Collections and California State Polytechnic University, Pomona's Special Collections.